 - Go over a road bridge in 25 metres and another in 45 metres.
 There are fine views of Hardwater Mill to the left here and there is also another guillotine lock, which is hard to spot from the road.
 In 30 metres turn right at a footpath sign, back on the Nene Way, now with the river to your South (right).
 Note that the next short section can be overgrown in summer, so you may prefer to stay on the road for a short distance and take the farm drive to the right, picking up the directions at ** below.

 - The path leads away from the river (ignore a possible path to the right which just leads to a berthing place), towards a fence on the left.
 In 300 metres cross a footbridge, go through a kissing gate (by a telegraph pole), in 10 metres cross a farm drive on the left**, then continue uphill on a wide grassy path in a large field.
 Your direction from here to Great Doddington is a near constant 40 degrees (North East), with houses visible to your left.
-In 370 metres go through a metal kissing gate in to the next field, following a green Nene Way Footpath sign (ignore a path leading back to the river).
-Continue uphill, aiming to the right of a green corrugated barn ahead.
+In 370 metres go through a metal kissing gate in to the next field, following a green Nene Way Footpath sign (ignore a path leading back to the river) and continue uphill.
+There are two army green coloured barns visible ahead, at either end of a group of farm buildings.
+Your way is to the right of the second green barn.
 In 250 metres go through another metal kissing gate by a field gate in to the next field, following another green Nene Way Footpath sign.
 You pass the barn in 100 metres and in 35 metres you go through a high wooden kissing gate to come out at the junction of Lower Street and High Street, Great Doddington (The Stag’s Head is 500 metres to the right here – see the notes below under Lunch for advice on rejoining the main route at the start of Section 9 below, including a picnic spot, a detour which in total adds 1km to the distance).
 Turn left, then in 80 metres right on Wilby Lane (there is a bus stop on the corner here, which would be a good place to catch the X47, but see the notes below about where to get off in Wellingborough).
 In 85 metres ignore Glebe Farm Court on the right.